official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 on the ISG’s findings, but was not the explanation given before the conflict.

-118

-The Report of the Iraq Inquiry

 # Advice on the legal basis for military action, November 2002 to
 March 2003
 810. The following key findings are from Section 5: